karpanai/karpanai-web/data/blog/2005/02/02/from-my-inbox.md

 ---
  Sent 3 weeks after a party.
 I swear I am not making this up.

-> “I’m sorry for bothering you all with this.
+> “I'm sorry for bothering you all with this.
-> Recently I realized that my slippers (Alpine, 10″) got exchanged with a someone’s else (State Street, 9 1/2″) and am not comfortable with the same.
+> Recently I realized that my slippers (Alpine, 10″) got exchanged with a someone's else (State Street, 9 1/2″) and am not comfortable with the same.
 If any one of you felt that way \[:-)\], please email back so that we can address accordingly.
 You can also reach me on: xxx-xxx-xxx.
 > Appreciate your help.”